windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 ## Helm Chart

-We also provide a convenient [Helm Chart](https://helm.sh/docs/topics/charts/) for Kubernetes based self-hosted setup.
+We also provide a convenient [Helm Chart](https://helm.sh/docs/topics/charts/) for Kubernetes based self-hosted set-up.

 Detailed instructions can be found in the [README][helm-readme] file in the [official repository][helm] of the chart.